nodejs/nodejs.dev/CONTRIBUTING.md

-# Making changes to the Website-Prototype
+# Making changes to nodejs.dev

 ## Commit Guidelines

+This project follows the [Conventional Commits][] specification.

-There is a built in commit linter.
+There is a built-in commit linter.
 Basic rules:

-* Commit messages must be prefixed with the name of the changed subsystem and start with an imperative verb.
+- Commit messages must be prefixed with the name of the changed subsystem, followed by a colon and a space and start with an imperative verb.
 Check the output of `git log --oneline files/you/changed` to find out what subsystems your changes touch.

   Supported subsystems:

   > build, chore, ci, docs, feat, fix, perf, refactor, revert, style, test

-* Commit messages must start with a capital letter
+- Commit messages must start with a capital letter
-* Commit message must end with a period `.`
+- Commit messages must not end with a period `.`

 ## Collaboration Policy